-Avoid overwatering your plants as this can lead to fungi infection.
-Also refrain from wetting the foliage, especially later in the day.
+Overwatering, and wetting the foliage in the late day, can lead to fungi infection.
 While Mexican marigolds are not usually prone to disease or pests, keep an eye out for Japanese beetles, red spider mites, slugs, and snails.
 Use insecticidal soap as needed.

-Marigold roots also release a substance that is toxic to root nematodes.
+Marigold roots can actually discourage parasites.
+Its roots release a substance that is toxic to parasites called root nematodes.
 This toxin can stay in the soil for years, deterring nematodes from interfering with other plants.
-These annual blooms can serve as steady companions to vegetable plants every year.
+Because of this characteristic, Mexican marigolds can serve as steady and helpful companions to vegetable plants every year.